bagisto/bagisto-docs/create_shipping_method.md

 ### Step-6
 * Now we are going to add some routing & views to our package.

     1) For route: create a ‘Http’ folder inside ‘src’ folder of your package & inside this folder (Http) create a file name as ‘routes.php’.
-In this file, we can create routes of our project & route file name can be according to need.
+In this file, we can create routes of our project & route file name can be according to the requirements.
 For Example: admin-routes.php, shop-routes.php.

-Now, we need to register our route file to service provider’s boot method i.e. HelloWorldProvider.php
+Now, we need to register our route file to the service provider’s boot method i.e. HelloWorldProvider.php

     public function boot()